5 Things Your OBGYN Won’t Tell You

-5 Things Your OBGYN Won’t Tell You**

 For a normally progressing labor, the cost of an epidural is greater than the benefit.

-If you are preparing to have a natural birth in the hospital and would like to avoid an epidural you must hire a doula.
+If you are preparing to have a natural birth in the hospital and would like to avoid an epidural you should consider hiring a doula.

 The current medical model is not set up to fully support a woman having a natural childbirth.
 Sometimes all that a nurse can do (because of her high patient load and paperwork) to help is to offer you drugs and epidurals.

 4. Lower the Risk of Cesarean

 Here are 5 ways to lower the risks of giving birth by cesarean.

 Consider a homebirth.